Godly-arj/Railway-ticket-/README.md

 ---

-## 🛠️ Solution: Core Mechanics
+##  Solution: Core Mechanics

-ChainCred addresses these problems through a suite of verifiable, on-chain mechanics:
+CredChain addresses these problems through a suite of verifiable, on-chain mechanics:

 * **On-chain Identity**: Users authenticate via **MetaMask** on the Moonbeam network, tying their wallet address to a persistent, verifiable identity.
 * **GitHub Hashing (Hash Proofs)**: Freelancers submit a cryptographic hash proof of their project deliverable (e.g., a GitHub repository or IPFS file) to the smart contract, immutably linking the work to their identity.